 The Clean Green revolution is in full swing.
-Not only to make energy more environmentally friendly, but also to ensure it is affordable and accessible to all people.
+Not only to make energy more environmentally friendly but also to ensure it is affordable and accessible to all people.

 Many students have already read some English literature and poems at school and probably also saw film adaptations of English books.

 Students and teachers are excited about learning goals and learning outcomes.
-In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practicing various future skills meanwhile.
+In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practising various future skills meanwhile.